bowsplinter/bowsplinter.github.io/_posts/2017-04-05-hawker-centres-singapore.md

 ![plot of chunk unnamed-chunk-21](/img/rfigures/rsource/hawker-centres/2017-04-05-hawker-centres-singapore/unnamed-chunk-21-1.png)

 We see that the areas with high population and low hawker centres are places such as Woodlands, Chua Chu Kang, Hougang.
-These are generally newer, less mature estates which could account for the lack of hawker centres at these areas.
+Considering that our data is created from tender notices from 2012-2017, it is possible that hawker centres at these locations did not have tenders for their stalls.

-To validate that claim we would need to get data on when the hawker centres opened and when estates become 'mature'.
-To decide when estates become mature, we can look at the population sizes over time and choose a certain density at which we consider it to be mature.
-Once we have that data, we can check if there is indeed a correlation.
+This data exploration could be useful in determining where Singapore Government can open hawker centres and how much a prospective vendor should bid to apply for a tender.